Aasif-github/Database/AWS/main.md

 });
 ```

-## what is serverless framework.
+## What is serverless framework.
 - Serverless Framework is an open-source tool that helps you build, deploy, and manage serverless applications easily on cloud platforms like AWS, Azure, and Google Cloud.
 - It provides a **simple and flexible way** to create and manage serverless applications without the need for complex infrastructure management.
 - Simplifies AWS Lambda deployment (No manual setup).

-## what is sam cli(serverless application model command line interface).
+## What is sam cli(serverless application model command line interface).
 AWS SAM (Serverless Application Model) CLI is a command-line tool that helps developers build, test, and deploy serverless applications on AWS, especially using AWS Lambda, API Gateway, DynamoDB, and other services.

 🔹 Why Use AWS SAM CLI?